Letitia James, the New York attorney general who defeated Trump in court, indicted by Justice Department - Local News 8

 By Kristen Holmes, Hannah Rabinowitz, Kara Scannell, CNN

-(CNN) — New York Attorney General Letitia James was indicted Thursday in Alexandria, Virginia, as President Donald Trump’s Justice Department continues to pursue charges against his political opponents, two sources familiar with the matter told CNN.
+(CNN) — New York Attorney General Letitia James was indicted Thursday in Alexandria, Virginia, as President Donald Trump’s Justice Department continues to pursue charges against his political opponents.

-James has been under investigation since May over a 2023 mortgage she took out to help her niece buy a home in Norfolk, Virginia.
+James has been under investigation since May over a 2023 mortgage she took out to buy a home in Norfolk, Virginia.

+The grand jury returned two felony charges: bank fraud and making false statements to a financial institution.
+James’ first court appearance is scheduled for October 24 in Norfolk.

+According to the indictment, James claimed on mortgage paperwork that a home she purchased in Norfolk would be her second residence.
+That claim allowed her to get favorable loan terms not available for investment properties, prosecutors say.

 The charges come as Trump continues to call for his enemies to be prosecuted in court.
 Former FBI Director James Comey pleaded not guilty Wednesday to allegedly making a false statement in a congressional proceeding.
 The Justice Department has also opened investigation into former Trump national security adviser John Bolton, California Democratic Sen. Adam Schiff, and others.